rubenwardy/minetest_modding_book/_en/basics/getting_started.md

     └── mymod (optional)
         └── ... mod files

+Please note that a modpack is not a *game*.
+Games have their own organisational structure which will be explained in the Games chapter.

 ## Example

-Are you confused?
-Don't worry, here is an example which puts all of this together:
+Here is an example which puts all of this together:

 ### Mod Folder
     mymod